6 Ways Retirees Can Save on Insurance

 If you've reached retirement age, you may also be approaching your final few mortgage payments.
 Once you've paid off your mortgage, you won't have a bank or lender requiring you to carry homeowners insurance.
 However, it's better to ask your insurer for a retiree discount rather than cancel your policy completely.

 The coverage that homeowners insurance provides is crucial.
-If you cancel your policy after paying off the mortgage only to suffer a fire, flood or liability lawsuit, the damages could diminish or wipe out your savings.
+If you cancel your policy after paying off the mortgage only to suffer a fire, storm damage or a liability lawsuit, the damages could diminish or wipe out your savings.

 Drivers in their 50s and 60s already enjoy lower average auto insurance rates than any other age group.
 However, many retirees miss out on significant insurance discounts simply because they don't ask for them.
 One of the easiest ways to save on your auto insurance policy is to inform your insurer that you'll no longer be driving to work every day.